slovnicki/beamer/package/README.md

 **Check out all examples (with gifs) [here](https://github.com/slovnicki/beamer/tree/master/examples).**

-- [Location Builders](https://github.com/slovnicki/beamer/tree/master/examples/location_builders): a recreation of the example app from [this article](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade) where you can learn a lot about Navigator 2.0.
+- [Stack Builders](https://github.com/slovnicki/beamer/tree/master/examples/stack_builders): a recreation of the example app from [this article](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade) where you can learn a lot about Navigator 2.0.
-This example showcases all 3 options of using `locationBuilder`.
+This example showcases all 3 options of using `stackBuilder`.

 - [Advanced Books](https://github.com/slovnicki/beamer/tree/master/examples/advanced_books): for a step further, we add more flows to demonstrate the power of Beamer.

-- [Deep Location](https://github.com/slovnicki/beamer/tree/master/examples/deep_location): you can instantly beam to a location in your app that has many pages stacked (deep linking) and then pop them one by one or simply `beamBack` to where you came from.
+- [Deep Stack](https://github.com/slovnicki/beamer/tree/master/examples/deep_stack): you can instantly beam to a stack in your app that has many pages stacked (deep linking) and then pop them one by one or simply `beamBack` to where you came from.
 Note that `beamBackOnPop` parameter of `beamToNamed` might be useful here to override `AppBar`'s `pop` with `beamBack`.

-- [Provider](https://github.com/slovnicki/beamer/tree/master/examples/provider): you can override `BeamLocation.builder` to provide some data to the entire location, i.e. to all the `pages`.
+- [Provider](https://github.com/slovnicki/beamer/tree/master/examples/provider): you can override `BeamStack.builder` to provide some data to the entire stack, i.e. to all the `pages`.

-- [Guards](https://github.com/slovnicki/beamer/tree/master/examples/guards): you can define global guards (for example, authentication guard) or `BeamLocation.guards` that keep a specific stack safe.
+- [Guards](https://github.com/slovnicki/beamer/tree/master/examples/guards): you can define global guards (for example, authentication guard) or `BeamStack.guards` that keep a specific stack safe.

 - [Authentication Bloc](https://github.com/slovnicki/beamer/tree/master/examples/authentication_bloc): an example on how to use `BeamGuard`s for an authentication flow with [flutter_bloc](https://pub.dev/packages/flutter_bloc) for state management.